 - Use this action movie title generator and write a narrative to match your title.
+Feel free to either treat your action-filled story as a parody or to tackle it sincerely—both are noble approaches.

 - Motionpoems celebrates collaborations between filmmakers and poets.
 Write a short screenplay that could accompany one of your favorite poems.
 Be sure to give lots of details about your imagined action, characters, and setting.